originalmalek/dvmn_space/README.md

 # Description
 The code:
-1. Download photos from hubble collection and from lastest SpaceX launch
+1. Download photos from hubble collection and from lastest SpaceX launch by API
 2. Post the photos to instagram.

 The project use: